Blog

 • Unlike the 510k process, HDE approval is device approval rather than “clearance” for marketing and distribution.

 • If another equivalent (an actual term used is “comparable”) device is already being legally marketed, then the FDA may not approve an HDE application.
-In contrast, the first requirement for determination of substantial equivalence of a subject device for a 510k submission is that the predicate device must be a legally marketed device that is equivalent.
+In contrast, the first requirement for the determination of substantial equivalence of a subject device for a 510k submission is that the predicate device must be a legally marketed device that is equivalent.

-• There are no user fees for an HDE application, while 510k submissions generally are subject to user fees; pediatric-only products are an exception to the requirement for 510k user fees.
+• There are no user fees, while 510k submissions generally are subject to FDA user fees; pediatric-only products are an exception to the requirement for 510k user fees.

 • There is no requirement to demonstrate the effectiveness of devices in an HDE application.
-Instead, devices approved for HDE must provide an acceptable risk/benefit analysis.
+Instead, devices approved for HDE must provide an acceptable benefit/risk analysis.

-• HDE approved devices are not generally eligible to make a profit.
+• HDE-approved devices are not generally eligible to make a profit.
 Any device that a manufacturer intends to sell for more than $250 requires a report issued by an independent public accountant.

-• IRB approval for the use of a HUD-approved for marketing is required, but the IRB approval is not for a clinical study, and IRB approval is not required in the case of an emergency.
+• IRB approval for the use of HUD-approved marketing is required, but IRB approval is not for a clinical study, and IRB approval is not required in the case of an emergency.

 The FDA guidance document also explains how HDE approval is different from pre-market approval (PMA).